Ucodia/p5.plotSvg/documentation.md

 ## beginSvgGroup
-Begins a new user-defined grouping of SVG elements.
-Optionally associates a group name to the SVG group.
-Be sure to call `endSvgGroup()` later or the SVG file will report errors.
+Begins a user-defined grouping of SVG elements.
+If a group name is provided, later calls with the same name append new elements to that group even if it has been closed with `endSvgGroup()`.
+Calling the function without a name inserts an unnamed `<g>` element at the current drawing position.
+Always pair this with `endSvgGroup()`.

 #### Parameters
 *   `gname` **[string][27]?** Optional group name used as an ID for the SVG group.